rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

   ![alt](diagnostic_images/training_generator_augmented-6400.png)
   ![alt](diagnostic_images/training_generator_augmented-48000.png)

 * Augmenting The Validation Data
   1. The full set of validation samples are shuffled
   2. The center camera image is selected to represent an observation.
 The image is provided with the steering angle and added to the batch.
   3. The batch is shuffled

 ### Model Architecture and Training Strategy

-1. Model architecture employed

 My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64. (model.py lines 238-252).
 The model used is the NVIDIA model suggested in the course materials and more fully described [here](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

 The model includes ELU layers to introduce nonlinearity and increase training performance.
 The data is normalized in the model using a Keras lambda layer (code line 239).

-The model contain a dropout layers in order to reduce overfitting (model.py lines 247).
+The model contain a dropout layer in order to reduce overfitting (model.py lines 247).
 In addition, the number of epochs was reduced to 10 prevent overfitting.
+Another possbile reduction to six seems possible.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code lines 227-228 and line 256).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 The model used an adam optimizer, with the learning rate tuned to 1.0e-4 (model.py line 252).

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of:
-  * center lane driving data provided with the project description
+  * center lane driving data provided with the project
-  * center lane driving data captured by me, for driving in both directions around the track multiple captures of recovering from the left and right sides of the road
+  * center lane driving data captured by me, for driving in both directions around the track
+  * driving data from my stunt driver
+  * multiple captures of data observed while recovering from the left and right sides of the road
   * multiple passes of driving through the difficult areas, namely turns and the bridge area.
 These areas became evident as the car would leave the road in early trials.

-For details about how I created the training data, see the next section.

-The model used can be summarized as follows:
+The model used is summarized as follows:

 ```
   ________________________________________________________________________________________